eltrino/diamantedesk-documentation/developer-guide/contributing.md

 Any contribution can be made as an **Issue** or **Pull Request** in the corresponding section of the [repository on GitHub](https://github.com/eltrino).

-DiamanteDesk functionality is separated into separate **bundles**, such as ApiBindle, FrontBundle, EmbeddedFormBundle, EmailProcessingBundle, etc. When contributing to code or reporting an issue, please select the bundle responsible for specific functionality.
+DiamanteDesk functionality is separated into the **bundles**, such as ApiBindle, FrontBundle, EmbeddedFormBundle, EmailProcessingBundle, etc. When contributing to code or reporting an issue, please select the bundle responsible for specific functionality.

 ### Report a Bug